Share on

 In creating three streams, HR professionals will be able to see the ways to make learning more relevant, more contextual and – ultimately – a whole lot stickier.

 The obvious answer is at some point just before they need to recruit someone.
-But putting them through a recruitment/onboarding program while they’re culling the herd just doesn’t make sense.
+But putting them through a recruitment/onboarding program while they’re focused on team reductions doesn’t make sense.

-Of course, we have made some strides in recent years that has promoted the creation of sticky learning.
+Of course, we have made some strides in recent years that have promoted the creation of sticky learning.

 Technology has been a real game changer.
-More than ever before, we can now meet the learner wherever they are, whenever they need the learning, so they can learn in context.
+More than ever before, we can now meet the learners wherever they are, whenever they need the learning, so they can learn in context.
 We don’t need to be constrained by rigid timeslots.
-Virtual systems can be set up to deliver learning opportunities whenever and wherever it makes the most sense.
+Systems can be set up to deliver virtual learning opportunities whenever and wherever it makes the most sense.

 By planning it out properly, and making full use of the best of technology, we create the greatest possible chance for learning to become sticky.
 We can avoid those situations where someone is trying to apply something they learned in a seminar six months ago but can’t quite recall now.